ingl3585/react-lift-state/lifting-state.md

 import BigImage from './BigImage'
 ```

-Let's replace the HTML with the `<BigImage />` Component and also make sure to pass it a prop.
+Let's replace the HTML with the `<BigImage />` Component and also make sure to pass it a prop called `image`.

 In this case it will be: `<BigImage image={bigImage} />`